sebcrozet/kiss3d/README.md

 Keep It Simple, Stupid 3d graphics engine.

-This library is born from the frustration in front of the fact that today’s 3D graphics library are:
+This library is born from the frustration that today’s 3D graphics library are either:

-* either too low level: you have to write your own shaders and opening a window steals you 8 hours, 300 lines of code and 10L of coffee.
+* **Too low level**: you have to write your own shaders and opening a window takes 8 hours, 300 lines of code and 10L of coffee.
-* or high level but too hard to understand/use: those are libraries made to write beautiful animations or games.
-They have a lot of feature; too much feature if you only want to draw a few geometries on the screen.
+* High level, but **too hard to understand/use**: these libraries are made to create beautiful photoreal (or close to it) animations or games.
+  They have many features; too many, in fact, if you just want to draw a few objects on the screen with as little friction as possible.

 **kiss3d** is not designed to be feature-complete or fast.
-It is designed to be able to draw simple geometric figures and play with them with one-liners.
+It is designed to let you draw simple geometric figures and play with them with as little friction as possible.

-An on-line version of this documentation is available [here](http://kiss3d.org).
+An online version of this documentation is available [here](http://kiss3d.org).

 ## Features
-Most features are one-liners.

-* WASM compatibility.
+* WASM compatibile
-* open a window with a default arc-ball camera and a point light.
+* Out of the box, open a window with a default arc-ball camera and a point light.
-* a first-person camera is available too and user-defined cameras are possible.
+* First-person camera available as well, and user-defined cameras are possible.
-* display boxes, spheres, cones, cylinders, quads and lines.
+* Render boxes, spheres, cones, cylinders, quads and lines simply
-* change an object color or texture.
+* Change an object's color or texture.
-* change an object transform (we use the [nalgebra](http://nalgebra.org) library to do that).
+* Change an object's transform (we use [nalgebra](http://nalgebra.org) to do that).
-* create basic post-processing effects.
+* Create basic post-processing effects.

-As an example, having a red, rotating cube with the light attached to the camera is as simple as (NOTE: this will **not** compile when targeting WASM):
+As an example, creating a scene with a red, rotating cube with a light attached to the camera is as simple as (NOTE: this will **not** compile when targeting WASM):

 ```rust
 extern crate kiss3d;